sararselitsky/tDRmapper/README.md

 #**Program steps**
 load Perl and R

-Run the program using the following command:
+Run the program using the following command in the Scripts folder:
-`perl TdrMappingScripts.pl hg19_mature_and_pre.fa trimmed_small_RNA-seq.fastq`
+`perl TdrMappingScripts.pl ../hg19_mature_and_pre.fa trimmed_small_RNA-seq.fastq`

 This program executes the commands below: